huvber/cmm/README.md

 ## Manifesto

 1. Write the minimum code needed to accomplish the task.
-   1. Read your code again in order to remove the unencessary code.
+   1. Read your code again in order to remove the unnecessary code.

 2. Write more code than needed only if at least 2 of the following conditions are satisified: